egely1337/Hydra/README.md

 # Hydra

-Hydra is a 2D OpenGL Game Engine written in C++ and under development for 8 months.
+Hydra is a 2D OpenGL Game Engine written in C++ and under development for over 8 months.

 Features
   1. Editor UI